DIY Velvet Pumpkins That Look Store-Bought (But Are So Easy to Make!)

-Better yet, velvet pumpkins make for some gorgeous and unique fall home decor, so today I’m sharing a fun and easy DIY tutorial so you can make your very own velvet pumpkins at home for cheap!
+Fall just got a whole lot cozier! 🎃✨ Velvet pumpkins make for some gorgeous and unique fall home decor, so here’s a fun DIY tutorial so you can make your very own at home for cheap!

 These trendy plush velvet pumpkins sold at home decor stores and online boutiques can be a little pricey, but they’re actually pretty simple to make!
-Even better, the options are endless since you can make them using any fabric you want and still get a high end look.
+We especially love the DIY version because the options are endless, using any fabric you want while still getting a high-end look.

-I mixed up my pumpkins by using some Crushed Panne Velvet and upholstery fabric I found on clearance.
-Then all you do is cut circle shapes out of fabric, hand stitch around the edges, then stuff with dried beans and fiber stuffing.
+I mixed up my pumpkins by using some velvet and upholstery fabric I found on clearance.
+Then all you do is cut circle shapes out of fabric, hand stitch around the edges, and then stuff with dried beans and fiber stuffing.
 Easy peasy, right?!

 DIY Velvet Pumpkins